Our Program

 Residential Application

-Our two year residential community offers women survivors of trafficking, prostitution and addiction the space to heal and thrive.
+Our two year residential community offers women survivors of trafficking/commercial sexual exploitation and addiction the space to heal and thrive.